 While some of the formatting and terminology may seem to be overkill or touchy-feely, Agile (the project management methodology for which User Stories were devised) is widely adopted and proven -- Agile is used by most development agencies worldwide and has increasingly seen adoption in other sectors in which time estimates often aren’t feasible, such as law firms and ad agencies.
-We thing of User Stories having the following parts
+We think of User Stories having the following parts:

 Stories have a Name

 A story name is a unique description of the overarching functionality addressed that both developer and client can grasp

 Stories generally describe platform, actor, function, and value

 As a Billing Manager (Actor), on the billing manager admin site (Platform), I would like to input details in the Job (Function) in order to generate an invoice PDF (Value)

 As our work tends to take place on web or mobile platforms, serve some valuable function for some actor on the platform, we put together these terms to make an awkward sounding sentence as a guide for our work.
 The sentence helps us tell the “story” of that feature or functionality, offering rough context to all parties concerned regardless of technical or industry knowledge.

 Stories have Acceptance Criteria

 Acceptance criteria are the meat & potatoes of the story -- what the developers pay the most attention to during development, and what clients use as a guide when confirming completion of work.
 Having clearly defined Acceptance Criteria before estimation and approval removes ambiguity and prevents later disputes between developer and client on how the scope of work was interpreted.